 Human Rights Council

-The question of intimidation and reprisals for cooperating with the United Nations, its representatives and mechanisms in the field of human rights has been discussed by the Commission on Human Rights and the Human Rights Council for many years, including through the adoption of resolutions on the issue.
-The
+Intimidation and reprisals have been discussed and addressed by the Commission on Human Rights and the Human Rights Council for many years, including through the adoption of

-outcome of the Human Rights Council review in 2011 states that “The Council strongly rejects any act of intimidation or reprisal against individuals and groups who cooperate or have cooperated with the United Nations, its representatives and mechanisms in the field of human rights, and urges States to prevent and ensure adequate protection against such acts.”
+resolutions.
+In the outcome of the Human Rights Council review (2011), the Council “strongly rejects any act of intimidation or reprisal (…), and urges States to prevent and ensure adequate protection against such acts.”